-Ahmadu Bello and Abubakar Tafawa Balewa were major figures in Northern Nigeria’s pre-independence politics and both men played major roles in negotiations about the region’s place in an independent Nigeria.
+As the Sardauna of Sokoto, Sir Ahmadu Bello is still venerated by millions of Nigerians, especially among his kinsmen in Northern Nigeria.
+Ahmadu Bello and Abubakar Tafawa Balewa were major figures in Northern Nigeria’s pre-independence politics, and both men played major roles in negotiations about the region’s place in an independent Nigeria.

+As the leader of the Northern People’s Congress, NPC, the Sardauna was a dominant personality in Nigerian politics throughout the early Nigerian Federation and the First Nigerian Republic.
 Sir Ahmadu Bello’s biography is a story of courage, perseverance, diligence, honesty, patriotism and service to mankind.
 He was a teacher, farmer, administrator, politician, statesman and religious leader.
 He built edifices which survived him.
 He was the Premier of the Northern Region of Nigeria for nearly 12 years and one of Nigeria’s greatest leaders.

-Sir Ahmadu Bello combined traditional leadership qualities with knowledge of Western governance and his greatest legacy was the modernisation and unification of the diverse people of Northern Nigeria.
+Sir Ahmadu Bello combined traditional leadership qualities with knowledge of Western governance, and his greatest legacy was the modernisation and unification of the diverse people of Northern Nigeria.

 Early Life and Education

-Ahmadu Bello was born in a village called Rabah, some 20 miles from Sokoto, on June 12, 1909, to Ibrahim, the district head of Rabah son of Sultan Abubakar Atiku, son of Sultan Muhammadu Bello, and son of Sheikh Usman Dan Fodio, the founding father of the Sokoto caliphate at the beginning of the 19th century.
+Ahmadu Bello was born in a village called Rabah, some 20 miles from Sokoto, on June 12, 1909, to Ibrahim, the district head of Rabah, son of Sultan Abubakar Atiku, son of Sultan Muhammadu Bello, and son of Sheikh Usman Dan Fodio, the founding father of the Sokoto caliphate at the beginning of the 19th century.

-His father died when he was six years old and he received his early Islamic education at Rabah in the hands of Malam Garba, the Imam of Rabah Village in his early teens who taught him the basic rudiments of his religion and the Quran.
+His father died when he was six years old, and he received his early Islamic education at Rabah in the hands of Malam Garba, the Imam of Rabah Village, in his early teens, who taught him the basic rudiments of his religion and the Quran.
 During his school days, at the Sokoto Provincial School and the Katsina Training College, he was known as Ahmadu Rabah.

 The young Bello finished school in 1931 and subsequently became the English master teacher at Sokoto Middle School.
 In 1934, he was made the district head of Rabbah within the Sultan’s administration.
 Four years later, he was promoted and sent to Gusau to become a divisional head.
 In 1938, he made an unsuccessful bid to become the new Sultan of Sokoto.
 The successful sultan immediately conferred on him the traditional, now honorary, title of “Sardauna” and elevated him to the Sokoto Native Authority Council.